AlexB52/retest/README.md

 Want to contribute to Retest?
 Follow these steps to set up your environment

 1. Clone the repo and install dependencies: `bin/setup`
+2. Experiment with an interactive console: `bin/console`
+3. Run retest with local changes applied: `bin/debug`
-2. Run tests to ensure everything is working: `rake test`
+4. Run tests to ensure everything is working: `rake test`
-3. Experiment with an interactive console: `bin/console`
-4. To run integration tests (e.g., for a Hanami app): `bin/test/hanami-app`
+5. To run integration tests:
+	* bundler-app: `bin/test/bundler-app`
+	* git-ruby: `bin/test/git-ruby`
+	* hanami-app: `bin/test/hanami-app`
+	* rails-app: `bin/test/rails-app`
+	* rspec-rails: `bin/test/rspec-rails`
+	* rspec-ruby: `bin/test/rspec-ruby`
+	* ruby-app: `bin/test/ruby-app`
+	* ruby-bare: `bin/test/ruby-bare`

+Note, we squash all PRs and may edit commit messages for clarity or consistency.

+## 🏁 Release

+Ruby 3.4 requires to be bundled with Gemfile-3.4.
+When creating a new version make sure to also bundle with 3.4

+	BUNDLE_GEMFILE=Gemfile-3.4 bundle install

 ## 📜 **License**